aertslab/SpatialNF/README.md

 ### Prerequisites

 SpatialNF requires a [Singularity](https://docs.sylabs.io/guides/2.6/user-guide/singularity_and_docker.html) to run Docker containers and [Nextflow](https://www.nextflow.io/).
 Currently, only Nextflow version 21.04 is supported.
 A compatible Netxtflow binary can be downloaded here: https://github.com/nextflow-io/nextflow/releases/download/v21.04.0/nextflow-21.04.0-all

+### Notes on Docker images
+We a currenty providing Docker images at Docker hub on a free license.
+In case these Docker images become unavailable in the future, they can be rebuild from the `Dockerfile` in the workflow specific subfolders in the `src` directory.

 ## References